-A 2016 survey conducted by The Harris Poll found that pro football is the most popular sport in America, and it’s not hard to imagine why.
-The NFL packs a lot of excitement into each year, and the fun doesn’t stop at the field, thanks to the NFL Extra Points Credit Card (This offer is no longer available on our site).
+A 2017 Gallup poll found that pro football is the most popular sport in America, and it’s not hard to imagine why.
+The NFL packs a lot of excitement into each year, and the fun doesn’t stop at the field, thanks to the NFL Extra Points Credit Card.

 Let’s face it: NFL fans can easily find themselves spending a pretty penny each season on tickets, jerseys and other football-related adventures.
 That’s where the NFL Extra Points Credit Card comes into play.

-With this card, you’ll earn two points per dollar spent on NFL and team purchases like eligible tickets, in-stadium purchases and official gear from NFLShop.com and team pro shops.
-You’ll also earn one point per dollar spent on all other purchases.
+With this card, you’ll earn two points per $1 spent on NFL and team purchases, like eligible tickets, in-stadium purchases, and official gear from NFLShop.com and team pro shops.
+You’ll also earn one point per $1 spent on all other purchases.
 (We’ll get into what those points mean a bit later.)

 If you’re serious about football, you could score big with this rewards credit card and its $0 annual fee.
 But if you’re more of a casual fan, other cash back cards may offer more flexibility and, ultimately, better rewards.

 Now let’s strap on our helmets and dig into the details of the NFL Extra Points Credit Card.

 - The rundown: Everything we like about the NFL Extra Points Credit Card

 - Heads up: What you should consider before applying

 - Do the math: How to get the most out of the NFL Extra Points Credit Card

 - Bottom line: Is the NFL Extra Points Credit Card right for you?